Investigation of contributions of the $2_2^+$ resonance in $^6$He via analysis of $^6$He($p$, $p'$)

 First, we calculate eigen energies of $^6$He by using CSM with complex-range Gaussian functions~\cite{Oht13}, which are useful for obtaining resonances with large decay width.
 In Fig. \ref{csm-ene}, the squares represent the eigen energies of nonresonant continuum states for $I^{\pi}=2^{+}$ with the scaling angle $\theta=32^{\circ}$.
 The circle and triangle describe the eigen energies of the $2^{+}_{1}$ and $2^{+}_{2}$ states, respectively.
 It is found that the $2^{+}_{2}$ state has ($E_{r}$,~$\Gamma$) = (2.25~MeV, 3.75~MeV), and its value is consistent with one calculated by Myo {\it et al}~\cite{Myo07}, which provides a better description of the experimental data as mentioned in Ref.~\cite{Mou12}.
 In Table~\ref{tab:csm-ene}, all resonances obtained in the present calculation are shown.
 For the calculation of the DDX, the scaling angle is taken as 32$^\circ$ for the $2_2^+$ state and 15$^\circ$ for the other states.
 In this analysis, the convergence of the calculated DDX has been confirmed.

 Next we calculate angular distributions of the elastic and inelastic cross sections for $^6$He scattering on $p$.
-Figure \ref{fig2} shows the angular distributions of the elastic cross section at $E/A_{\rm{P}}=25$ $41$, and $71$ MeV~\cite{Gio05,Lag01,Kor97,Ues10} in panel (a) and of the inelastic cross section at $E/A_{\rm{P}}=25$, and $41$ MeV~\cite{Ste02,Lag01} in panel (b).
+Figure \ref{fig2} shows the angular distributions of the elastic cross section at $E/A_{\rm{P}}=25$, $41$ and $71$ MeV~\cite{Gio05,Lag01,Kor97,Ues10} in panel (a) and of the inelastic cross section at $E/A_{\rm{P}}=25$ and $41$ MeV~\cite{Ste02,Lag01} in panel (b). $\theta_{\rm c.m.}$ means the scattering angle in the center-of-mass frame.
 For the inelastic cross section, the DDX is integrated over $\varepsilon$ up to 1.5 MeV, which is the same as the experimental set up at $E/A_{\rm{P}}=41$ MeV~\cite{Lag01}.
 The solid and dashed lines represent the results with CDCC and those with the so-called one-step calculation, respectively.
-The one-step calculation corresponds to the distorted wave Born approximation, in which multi-coupling effects are neglected.
+The one-step calculation neglects multi-coupling effects in CDCC.
 In the analysis, $N_w$ is taken as 0.8, and it is found that CDCC well reproduces the experimental data for both elastic and inelastic cross sections simultaneously.
 The difference between the results of CDCC and the one-step calculation represents coupling effects.
 One sees that the effects are particularly important for elastic cross sections at low incident energy and inelastic cross sections.

 For the inelastic cross section, we investigate the contribution of the $2_1^+$ state.
 Figure \ref{fig4} shows the inelastic cross section at $E/A_{\rm{P}}=41$ MeV for each spin-parity state of $^6$He.
 The thick solid line is the same as the result of CDCC in Fig.~\ref{fig2}(b).
 The dotted, dot-dashed, dashed, and thin solid lines denote the contributions for $I^{\pi}=0^{+}$, $1^{-}$, $2^{+}$, and of the $2^{+}_{1}$ state, respectively.
 It is found that the contribution for $I^\pi=2^{+}$ is dominant and mainly comes from the $2^+_1$ state.
 Further, contributions for $I^{\pi}=0^{+}$ and $1^{-}$ are not negligible and come from non resonant continuum states because resonances for $I^{\pi}=0^{+}$ and $1^{-}$ do not exist in $\varepsilon \leq 1.5$ MeV.
 This result shows that the experimental data shown in Fig.~\ref{fig2}(b) includes not only the contribution of the $2_1^+$ state but also contributions of nonresonant continuum states.
 In the present calculation, the nonresonant contributions account for about 30\% of the total.